bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 and uses a function (`at`) like all other operations.

 ### Constants
-Constants are enumeration `data` types with a single value.
+Constants are `data` "enumerations" with a single value.

 		data Pi :: Float = 3.14159265359